-Have you had less lunches and outings with your coworkers?
-Are you less in-tune with the moods and mental states of those you work with?
+Have you had fewer lunches and outings with your coworkers?
+Are you less in-tune with the moods and mental states of those with whom you work?
 Do you know how your colleagues’ lives have been affected by the COVID-19 pandemic?

-It’s safe to say the people within your company have changed which means your culture has, too.
+It’s safe to say the people within your company have changed, which means your culture has too.
 Have you really taken the time to analyze if the vision for your brand is still a fit?
 If not, you should.
-Ensuring your brand’s purpose, mission, and vision still aligns with your internal culture is critical to communicating and connecting externally.
+Ensuring that your brand’s purpose, mission, and vision still align with your internal culture is critical to communicating and connecting externally.

 3. The Business World Has Changed.

 Have you spent less time having face-to-face business interactions and more time in virtual settings?
 Are you introducing yourself to new partners, team members, or customers through a screen or from a distance without shaking hands?
 Has your supply chain been slowed down or halted?
 Have you had to find new pathways for commerce and meeting your customers’ needs?

 ‘Business-as-usual’ is no longer a thing.
 Even if your business didn’t struggle over the past year and a half, the world around it did.
 Because of this, it’s imperative everyone reconsiders and analyzes the ‘new normal.’
 As our CEO, Jamey Boiter, wrote at the onset of the crisis, “In times of crisis, reputations are built (and destroyed).”
 Now is your time to address these challenges, solve critical business problems, and capitalize on groundbreaking opportunities.
 Your business depends on it.